cybertraining-dsc/fa20-523-319/project/project.md

 ## 2. PyTorch Library

-PyTorch library is based on Python and used for developing Python deep learning models.
-Many of the early adopters of the PyTorch are from research community.
-It grew into one of the most popular library for deep learning projects.
+The PyTorch library is based on Python and is used for developing Python deep learning models.
+Many of the early adopters of the PyTorch are from the research community.
+It grew into one of the most popular libraries for deep learning projects.
 PyTorch provides great insight into Deep Learning.
 PyTorch is widely used in real-world applications.
-PyTorch makes an excellent choic for introducing deep learning because clear syntax, streamlined API and easy debugging.
-PyTorch provides a core data structure, the tensor, which is a multidimensional array similar to NumPy arrays.
-It perform accelerated mathematical operations on dedicated hardware, which makes it convenient to design neural network architectures and train them on individual machines or parallel computing resources [^2].
+PyTorch makes an excellent choice for introducing deep learning because of clear syntax, streamlined API, and easy debugging.
+PyTorch provides a core data structure, the tensor, a multidimensional array similar to NumPy arrays.
+It performs accelerated mathematical operations on dedicated hardware, making it convenient to design neural network architectures and train them on individual machines or parallel computing resources [^2].

+We use a pre-trained DenseNet 121 model, which detects the image.
+DenseNet is efficient on image classification benchmarks as compared to Resnet [^11].

 ## 3. Dataset